Softcatala/whisper-ctranslate2/README.md

 Directory where to find a CTranslate Whisper model, for example a fine-tunned Whisper model.
 The model should be in CTranslate2 format.

+   --device_index

+Device IDs where to place this model on

 # Contact